1 Introduction

 otherwise the base URI of the stylesheet will be used.

-Alternatively, the optional base
+Alternatively, the optional base attribute can be used

 to specify explicitely which base URI should be used.
 Its value